heathbm/Encryptor/README.md

 - OSX: No known issues.
 - Linux: No known issues.
 - Windows: Windows notepad will not acknowledge carriage returns of files saved with the program.
 Instead, use wordpad.

+Disclaimer: This project is intended for educational purposes.